-The Kushites are the Proto-Saharan and Nilotic peoples who contributed their religious worldview to the ancient Afro-Asiatic world.
+The Kushites are the Nilo-Saharan peoples who contributed their binary worldview to the ancient Afro-Asiatic world.
+They include red, black and brown Nubians, pre-dynastic lower Nilotes, and the Ainu/Annu.
 Among them were Abraham's Horites ancestors who descended from Kush, the grandson of the great Proto-Saharan ruler Noah.
 The Horites were a caste of ruler-priests who were devotees of Hor/Horus.
 Jews call their ancestors Horim which is "Horite" in the English Bibles.
 Some Jews have Horite blood and some Arabs have Horite blood.

 Abraham is a descendant of the Proto-Saharan rulers Ham and Shem as the lines of Ham and Shem intermarried (endogamy).
 This is a universal trait of castes.

 To understand the significance of the Kushites and their migration out of Africa, see "A Scientific Timeline of Genesis."

 Alice C. Linsley

 Beginning in Nubia and Sudan about 10,000 years ago, the Kushites spread across the Levant and Mesopotamia, going as far as Central Asia.
 They also spread into the interior of Africa along the Shari and the Benue rivers, establishing kingdoms and chieftains as far at Lagos in Nigeria and into the southern Kordafan.
 They also went west.
 The Ashante of Ghana were Kushites.
 Nte means "people of" and Asha is a proper name.
 The Ashante are the people of Asha, a Kushite ruler who established a kingdom in West Africa.